-To prevent a relapse, first and foremost, take care of yourself physically.
+To prevent a relapse, first and foremost, take care of physical health.
 Eat well and make sure to get enough sleep.
-Try to identify the reasons for your turbulent emotions and feelings of stress.
+Try to identify the reasons for turbulent emotions and feelings of stress.
 Ask for help from others in recovery or from addiction professionals.

-- You have to constantly remind yourself that there is no such thing as “just one drink.”
+- To constantly remind oneself that there is no such thing as “just one drink.”
 Saying “No!” will require a lot of self-control but, ultimately, refusing the drink is the only way to help prevent the urge to drink in the future.

-- Additionally, opening up about your inner struggle with your loved ones, a counselor, or your AA support group can be very beneficial.
+- Additionally, opening up about the inner struggle with a loved ones, a counselor, or an AA support group can be very beneficial.

-If you fail to conduct any of these strategies, a physical relapse is bound to take place.
+If a person fails to conduct any of these strategies, a physical relapse is bound to take place.
 At the point of physical relapse, the urge to drink is almost impossible to resist.
-Once you have relapsed, the only thing left to do is restart the recovery process from scratch.
-To mitigate the situation, contact your counselor or your support group.
-The support of professionals will help you achieve sobriety and minimize the damage.
+Once an addict has relapsed, the only thing left to do is restart the recovery process from scratch.
+To mitigate the situation, contact the counselor or the support group.
+The support of professionals will help to achieve sobriety and minimize the damage.

-Planning for a Relapse: Creating Your Alcohol Relapse Prevention Plan
+Planning for a Relapse: Creating Alcohol Relapse Prevention Plan

-The purpose of planning what to do if you start to have signs of relapse is to build awareness of triggers that may cause you to revert to former behaviors.
+The purpose of planning what to do if one starts to have signs of relapse is to build awareness of triggers that may cause to revert to former behaviors.
 Make a plan on how to deal with these triggers in advance.
-By doing this, you will be able to cope if or when they occur and work through the triggers.
+By doing this, one will be able to cope if or when they occur and work through the triggers.
 Indeed, recovery plans that include relapse prevention are most likely to succeed.

-Once you start your rehabilitation process, you have to think ahead and create a relapse prevention plan.
-You can do it by yourself, or with the help of your counselor.
+Once starting the rehabilitation process, a person has to think ahead and create a relapse prevention plan.
+They can do it by themselves, or with the help of counselor.

 Here are some guidelines for making a good relapse prevention plan:

-- Look out for patterns, triggers, and situations that have caused you to relapse in the past.
-Think about all the bad consequences of a relapse, and how that would make you feel.
-Write it down, so it can be a reminder if you ever start to think about drinking again.
+- Look out for patterns, triggers, and situations that have caused to relapse in the past.
+Think about all the bad consequences of a relapse, and how that would make one feels.
+Write it down, so it can be a reminder if one ever starts to think about drinking again.

 - Look out for warning signs.
-This step requires you to identify small changes in your life that cause a butterfly effect and push you down the hill.
+This step requires to identify small changes in the life that cause a butterfly effect and push a person down the hill.
 Make a plan to avoid these types of changes.
-If you tend to relapse after experiencing stress, try to avoid specific stressful situations.
+If one tends to relapse after experiencing stress, try to avoid specific stressful situations.

 - Build a support network.
-Your counselor or AA group can help you with this.
-Surround yourself with people who love you and who can help you in a time of need.
-It can be very helpful to find a sober companion or sponsor—that one person who will constantly remind you to stay on the right track.
+The counselor or AA group can help with this.
+Surround a recovering person with people who love them and who can help in a time of need.
+It can be helpful to find a sober companion or sponsor—that one person who will constantly remind to stay on the right track.

-- Make an emergency relapse plan and give it to your sober companion, sponsor or someone else whom you can trust.
-This person will be your emergency contact.
+- Make an emergency relapse plan and give it to the sober companion, sponsor or someone else whom a recovering person can trust.
+This person will be the emergency contact.

 - And lastly, get busy!
-Engage in activities that you love, take care of yourself, find a hobby or join the gym.
-These new pursuits will cause your body to release endorphins and make you feel much better.
+Engage in activities, take care, find a hobby or join the gym.
+These new pursuits will cause the body to release endorphins and make a recovering person to feel much better.